Best Of16 min read

 Pros:

-• Easiest setup for torrenting of anything I tested
+• Easiest setup for torrenting here

-• Largest server network on this list by a wide margin
+• Largest server network available

 • 45-day money-back guarantee is unusually generous

-• NoSpy servers for enhanced privacy
+• NoSpy servers for extra privacy

 Cons:

-• Slower peak speeds than Mullvad or Surfshark on WireGuard
+• Slower speeds than Mullvad or Surfshark

 • No port forwarding